marda-alliance/phase-field-schema/proposal.md

     into the PFHub registry.
   - An example using a study of numerical convergence using a series of simulations at varying discretizations.
-  - An example using a phase field research result and then a secondary analysis with data aggregation post-processing from the saved raw data.
+  - An example phase field schema and associated data published in conjunction with a phase field publication.

 4. **Approach wider phase field community for feedback**
   - Present examples and tools at CHiMaD phase field workshops